hissy/rs-csv-importer/readme.txt

 = Can I insert post with specific post id? =

 Yes.
 Please use ID field.

+= Can I import custom field/custom taxonomy of the post? =

+Yes.
+You can use column names same as wp_post table, but if the column name does not match, it creates a custom field (post meta) data.
+Importing custom taxonomy is a bit more complicated, "tax_$taxonomy" means, "tax_" is prefix, and $taxonomy is name of custom taxonomy (not labels).

+Here is a example.

+**csv file**
+"post_title","released","tax_actors"
+"Captain Phillips","2013","Tom Hanks, Barkhad Abdi, Barkhad Abdirahman"

+**imported post data**
+Post Title: Captain Phillips
+Custom field "released": 2013
+Custom taxonomy "Actors": Tom Hanks, Barkhad Abdi, Barkhad Abdirahman

 = Why should I quote text cells when I save csv file? =